 State of the Art: Discovering American Art Now was an exhibition based on a journey in which Crystal Bridges museum curators visited over 1,000 artists across the country, ultimately selecting 102 artists whose work had not yet been recognized on a national level to feature at the museum.
 The exhibition was on view at Crystal Bridges from September 14, 2014 to January 19, 2015.
 During that time, more than 175,000 visitors experienced this groundbreaking exhibition.
 After its opening at Crystal Bridges, the exhibition then traveled to the Minneapolis Institute of Art; Telfair Museums, Savannah, GA; Dixon Gallery and Gardens, Memphis, TN; The Mint Museum, Charlotte, NC; and the Frist Center of the Visual Arts, Nashville, TN.

-Now, Crystal Bridges announces that State of the Art II will debut in early 2020 at Crystal Bridges as well as at the Momentary, its satellite contemporary arts venue under development in downtown Bentonville.
-State of the Art II will be the Momentary’s inaugural show.
+Now, Crystal Bridges announces that State of the Art 2020 will debut in early 2020 at Crystal Bridges as well as at the Momentary, its satellite contemporary arts venue under development in downtown Bentonville.
+State of the Art 2020 will be the Momentary’s inaugural show.